Pour Over Brew Guide

 The Bloom

-Pour 40g of water in, completely saturating the coffee
+Pour 40g of water, completely saturating the coffee (We recommend blooming with 2x the coffee gram weight).

-Let the coffee bloom for 30 seconds.
-This allows gasses to escape and prepares the grounds for even extraction.
+Let the coffee bloom for 30-45 seconds.
+This allows gasses to escape and prepares the grounds for even extraction (better tasting coffee).

 Step 4